Azure-Samples/azure-spring-boot-samples/cosmos/spring-cloud-azure-starter-data-cosmos/spring-cloud-azure-data-cosmos-sample/README.md

 # Sample project for Spring Cloud Azure Starter Data Cosmos

 ## Key concepts
-This sample project demonstrates how to use Azure Cosmos DB via Spring Boot Starter `azure-spring-boot-starter-cosmos` to store data in and retrieve data from your Azure Cosmos DB.
+This sample project demonstrates how to use Azure Cosmos DB via Spring Boot Starter `spring-cloud-azure-starter-data-cosmos` to store data in and retrieve data from your Azure Cosmos DB.

 ## Getting started